vialectrum/vialectrum-server/HOWTO.md

     starting Vialectrum server

-If you want to stop Electrum server, use the 'stop' command:
+If you want to stop Vialectrum server, use the 'stop' command:

     # vialectrum-server stop

-If your system supports it, you may add electrum-server to the /etc/init.d directory.
+If your system supports it, you may add vialectrum-server to the /etc/init.d directory.
 This will ensure that the server is started and stopped automatically, and that the database is closed safely whenever your machine is rebooted.

-    # ln -s `which electrum-server` /etc/init.d/electrum-server
+    # ln -s `which vialectrum-server` /etc/init.d/vialectrum-server
-    # update-rc.d electrum-server defaults
+    # update-rc.d vialectrum-server defaults

 ### Step 12.
-Test the Electrum server
+Test the Vialectrum server

-We will assume you have a working Electrum client, a wallet, and some transactions history.
+We will assume you have a working Vialectrum client, a wallet, and some transactions history.
 You should start the client and click on the green checkmark (last button on the right of the status bar) to open the Server selection window.
 If your server is public, you should see it in the list